-Through 2025, the TCJA provides the Section 199A deduction for sole proprietorships and owners of pass-through entities.
+Through 2025, the TCJA provides the Section 199A deduction for sole proprietorships and owners of pass-through entities, such as partnerships, S corporations and, generally, LLCs.
 The deduction generally equals 20% of qualified business income (QBI), not to exceed 20% of taxable income.
-QBI is generally defined as the net amount of qualified items of income, gain, deduction and loss that are connected with the conduct of a U.S. business.
+QBI is generally defined as the net amount of qualified income, gain, deduction and loss from a qualified U.S. trade or business.

-Additional limits begin to apply if 2023 taxable income exceeds the applicable threshold - \$182,100 or, if married filing jointly, \$364,200.
-The limits fully apply when 2023 taxable income exceeds \$232,100 and \$464,200, respectively.
+Additional limits begin to apply if 2024 taxable income exceeds the applicable threshold - \$191,950 or, if married filing jointly, \$383,900.
+The limits fully apply when 2024 taxable income exceeds \$241,950 and \$483,900, respectively.